hasura/ndc-hub/rfcs/0001-packaging.md

 In this mode, connectors can provide a `.hasura/docker-compose.yaml` file.
 This file should:

 - Define a single service, which represents the connector
-- Build that service using the Dockerfile
+- Build that service using the `.hasura/Dockerfile`
 - Define a port mapping that uses the environment variable `HASURA_CONNECTOR_PORT` for the host port and 8080 for the container port.
 This allows the watch tooling to control the port used by the connector and exposes the port on the host.
 - Provide a [docker compose watch configuration](https://docs.docker.com/compose/compose-file/develop/#watch) that defines how to watch the configuration files and how to react to different files changing.
 It can react by causing a container rebuild and restart, or by copying the new file inside the existing container and optionally restarting the container.
 This allows the connector to optimise its hot reload capability by only performing a rebuild where necessary.